Biosolids Management Master Plan

 The City of London is updating its Biosolids Management Master Plan to ensure the City’s biosolids are managed in a way that is sustainable, protects our environment, and has capacity to handle the City’s growing population.
 The master plan is a long-term plan that will look at how the City is currently managing and treating biosolids at our five wastewater treatment plants and guides how we will continue to meet the demands of our growing community over the next 30 years.

-The project was recently initiated with the posting of the Notice of Study Commencement.
-Further updates will be communicated through this webpage.
-Please feel free to register as a stakeholder for the project by emailing the City’s project manager Kyle Murray, P.Eng. at firstname.lastname@example.org.
+Please feel free to register as a stakeholder for the project by emailing the City’s project manager Kyle Murray, P.Eng. at email@example.com.

 This study will involve all five of the City’s Wastewater Treatment Plants as well as contemplate additional possible locations for biosolids processing and disposal sites.
 It therefore includes all areas within the City of London.

 If you require documents in an alternate format or have questions about this project, please contact Kyle Murray, P.Eng. at firstname.lastname@example.org or by phone at 519-661-2489 x 2661

 This study is being undertaken in accordance with the Municipal Class Environmental Assessment process (MEA, 2000 as amended in 2007, 2011, and 2015).

 Please note that comments received will be maintained for reference throughout the project and will become part of the public record.
 Under the Municipal Freedom of Information and Protection of Privacy Act and the Environmental Assessment Act, any personal information such as name, address, and telephone number included in a submission will become part of the public record unless the comments specifically requests that such personal details not be included in the public record.